vyktron/databattle24/README.md

 # databattle24
-Github Repository of the IA PAU Data Battle 2024
+Github Repository of the IA-Mii Team for the Data Battle 2024 (IA Pau)